mtgskynote/skynote-node/README.md

 3. OSMD Extended (Open sheet music display - Extended)

 [Opensheetmusicdisplay(OSMD)](https://opensheetmusicdisplay.org/) is the library based on vexflow that is used to render sheet music (music scores).
 The standard for displaying and sharing sheet music display is using MusicXML files, and OSMD can render these files along with xml files.
-The free version of OSMD that can be installed using "npm i opensheetmusicdisplay" is limited to displaying the scores, and doing some basic interaction with it, like showing a cursor, zoom in out, show score names etc. However, the need of this project is beyond that as we also need to playback the music scores.
-To do that an audio player is needed, the free version of OSMD doesnt support that.
+The free version of OSMD that can be installed using "npm i opensheetmusicdisplay" which is limited to displaying the scores, and doing some basic interaction with it, like showing a cursor, zoom in out, show score names etc. However, the need of this project is beyond that as we also need to playback the music scores.
+To do that an audio player is needed, which is included in the paid version.

 Therefore, this project uses a paid version of the OSMD software and hence the usual version of the npm package for opensheetmusicdisplay will not fully support the functionalities implemented in this project.
 In order to use the opensheetmusicdisplay extended version you will need access to the github repository of the osmd-extended.
 The [osmd-extended](https://github.com/opensheetmusicdisplay/osmd-extended) repository is not available to everyone, they give access only to sponsors (currently Abhishek, Lonce and Rafael have access to the extended repo).